How to use len() in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app from a simple description.
-It handles the entire development cycle automatically.
+Replit Agent will write the code, test for errors, and deploy your application for you.
 Start building with Replit.